 Myth #5: QlikView is inexpensive

 As of price-list, QlikTech offers a pricing model which is rather attractive for small businesses when compared to offerings from its larger rivals -- IBM, Oracle or SAP.
 However, when it comes to larger deployments, the difference in cost per user becomes smaller and sometimes not in favor of QlikTech.

 According to Gartner:

 "QlikView is increasingly seen as expensive — almost a third of its customers surveyed (31.4% vs. 26.1% in the whole sample) see this as its main barrier to wider use.
 Its pricing model often does not sit well with larger deployments to more users, nor does the investment in RAM required to support the increasing numbers of concurrent users."
-(Gartner's MQ for BI platforms 2011)At this point you might think that QlikView doesn't worth its money.
-Well, while QlikView is definitely not what QlikTech's marketing propaganda is trying to tell us, it still worth consideration.
-Short time-to-production, unmatched capabilities for data manipulations by non-technical users, very interactive point-and-click user interface and high-speed query processing -- all of these can definitely make QlikView a good fit for some people in your organization.
+(Gartner's MQ for BI platforms 2011)At this point you might think that QlikView isn't worth its money.
+Well, while QlikView is definitely not what QlikTech's marketing propaganda is trying to tell us, it's still worth consideration.
+Short time-to-production, good capabilities for data manipulations by non-technical users, very interactive point-and-click user interface and high-speed query processing -- all of these can definitely make QlikView a good fit for some people in your organization.

 Read also: Really, is QlikView a BI tool?